ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 Within `server` directory, when importing types from contract, don't use the `contract/contract.ts` file, use the `contract/types.ts` file instead.

+In the controller files, the types of express request and response should reflect whatever is available in the contract (under imported `paths` type from `contract/types`).
+Remember that there's no need to start paths from `api/`.
+If request is empty, don't provide the Request type parameter (just leave Request).
+For clarity, make req and res be displayed in separate lines.
+If the response sends any error codes (4xx or 5xx) then please include the `ErrorResponse` type in the express Response: `Response<... | ErrorResponse>`.

 ## faker utilities

 When providing fake data using faker (`@faker-js/faker`), please relate to version 9.3.0 used in server package.